 Type of competition Competition

 Level 1 ICF World Championships

 Level 2 ICF competition ICF World Cups

 Level 3 ICF World Ranking competitions

-Level 4 International competitionsMasters or open competitionsInvitational competitions
+Level 4 International competitions Masters or open competitions Invitational competitions

-- 1.2.2 Only a National Federation, associate member, or a continental association of the ICF may apply for a competition to be entered into the ICF calendar. - 1.2.3 A calendar application for an international competition level 1 and level 2 is outlined in the ICF statutes.
+- 1.2.2 Only a National Federation, associate member, their clubs, or a continental association of the ICF may apply for a competition level 4 to be entered into the ICF calendar. - 1.2.3 A calendar application for an international competition level 1 and level 2 is outlined in the ICF statutes.

-- 1.2.4 A calendar application for an international competition level 3 (if applicable) and level 4 can be made by the following process: - 1.2.4.a A calendar application is made directly into the ICF database; - 1.2.4.b The deadline for calendar applications for international competition level 3 is 1st September the year before the competition; - 1.2.4.c The deadline for calendar applications for international competition level 4 is three (3) months before the competition.
+- 1.2.4 A calendar application for an international competition level 3 (if applicable) and level 4 can be made by the following process: - 1.2.4.a A calendar application is made directly into the ICF database; - 1.2.4.b The deadline for calendar applications for international competition level 3 is First (1st) of September the year before the competition; - 1.2.4.c The deadline for calendar applications for international competition level 4 is three (3) months before the competition.